How do I enable reverse DNS functionality for Route 53 with a PTR record?

-I am using Amazon Route 53 and want to set up reverse domain name service (DNS) resolution for my on-premises SMTP server.
+I need to configure reverse domain name service (DNS) resolution for a server using Amazon Route 53.
 How can I do this?

-If you use non-AWS resources, your IP addresses might belong to a third party, such as another cloud computing platform or your internet service provider (ISP).
-In this case, you must use the method provided by the owner of the IP addresses to configure reverse DNS.
-Sometimes, the owner of the IP addresses requires you to create a reverse DNS record and provide only your name servers to them for delegation.
-You can configure Route 53 to respond to reverse DNS lookup queries for your server by creating a public hosted zone and putting a PTR record there.
+- If you have an on-premises SMTP server and you use non-AWS resources, your IP addresses might be owned by a third party.
+The third party might be another cloud computing platform or your internet service provider (ISP).
+In this case, you must use the method provided by the IP address owner to configure reverse DNS.
+The IP address owner might require you to create a reverse DNS record and provide only the name servers to them for delegation.
+In this case, complete the Resolution steps in the "Using on-premises SMTP servers" section.
+You must configure Route 53 to respond to reverse DNS lookup queries for your server by creating a public hosted zone.
+Then, you must add a pointer (PTR) record in it.

 Create a public hosted zone

 Create a public hosted zone for your server’s IP address.
 For example: 3.2.1.in-addr.arpa (IPv4) or 188.8.131.52.184.108.40.206.220.127.116.11.0.0.0.2.ip6.arpa (IPv6).

 - Create a record set for your hosted zone.

 - Create a PTR record for your SMTP server.